chribonn/docX2csv/README.md

 ### Why?

-A use case of *docX2csv* would be to create a sumamry of the RACI matrix, also known as responsibility assignment matrix (RAM) or LRC (linear responsibility chart).
+A use case of *docX2csv* would be to create a summary of the RACI matrix, also known as responsibility assignment matrix (RAM) or LRC (linear responsibility chart).
 The document contains sections (or pages) describing each action.
 Each action consists of an action title, description text as well as entries describing who is Responsible, Accountable, Consulted and Informed.

 Using *docX2csv* one can generate a summary of the actions and the RACI groups or individuals.